Answers to Business Registration Questions

 • A place of business (other than an office) where affairs of the corporation are regularly conducted.

-• Employees or representatives providing services to customers as the primary business activity (such as accounting or personal services), or services related to the sale of tangible or intangible personal property (such as installation, inspection, maintenance, warranty, or repair of a product).
+• Employees or representatives providing services incidental to the sale of tangible or intangible personal property, such as installation, inspection, maintenance, warranty, or repair of a product.

 • An economic presence through which the taxpayer regularly takes advantage of Oregon's economy to produce income.

 Corporations, Limited Liability Companies and other formal business entities must register with the Secretary of State.
-Sole Proprietors and General Partner businesses are not required to register if they disclose the names of the owners in the business name.
-Any business can choose to register an Assumed Business Name.
+Sole Proprietors and General Partner businesses are not required to register if the name of the business includes the "real and true" name of each owner.

 If you have more than one business name registered, each name must be renewed separately and cannot be combined.
 Renew online.